andreas-thoren/py-cad/README.md

 ## Advanced Features

 * **Subclasses:** You can subclass `DimensionData` if you need more fields for your project.
 * **Inheritance:** Builder and Assembler classes support inheritance; all attributes are internally normalized and resolved.
 Parent build methods are accessible from builder subclasses.
 Assembly metadata provided in parent assemblers are also accessible in child assemblers.
-If same part or part type is defined in child and parent child definition wins.
+If same part or part type is defined in child and parent child definition takes precedence.
 * **Error messages:** If mappings are incomplete or inconsistent, detailed error messages are provided at class creation time.

 ---